 my cancer chronicle: methodology

-This page illustrates a bit how I gathered the data presented in the my cancer chronicle.
+This page illustrates a bit how I gathered the data presented in my cancer chronicle.
 As I mention in this other page, in Flanders, Belgium - where I live - patients can have access to their medical data through a digital collaboration platform called CoZo.
 Different types of data can be found there:

 - blood analysis results, usually in pdf files